NotebookLM podcasts -- the missing piece in the GenAI puzzle?

 The problem with AI shortcuts

 Let me unpack my argument in more detail.
 Let’s say you use AI to help generate technical content.
-Maybe you pass in all the reference documentation, project documentation, and other information about the project you can find.
+Maybe you pass in all the reference documentation, project documentation, and other information about the project you can find (as I described in Gathering source material for context input).
 Then you task AI to create content for various topics.
 But without a stronger sense of subject matter expertise, which AI tools allow you to shortcut, you’re at the mercy of the real SMEs to review the content.

 This shortcutting of actual learning and knowledge gathering comes at a cost—we become dependent on the SMEs around us, and we can’t make as many decisions about other content because we lack more in-depth knowledge and expertise.
 There’s nothing more crippling to writers than to lack knowledge about the subject they’re writing about.
 This is what I mean by the missing piece in the AI equation.

 If you haven’t toyed around with these NotebookLM podcasts, it’s somewhat difficult to communicate how mind-blowing the outputs are.
 The podcasts (or generated conversations) aren’t just AI voices reading an article or trying to educate you as in a classroom setting.
-The format uses conversation to educate, specifically following the format of a podcast like RadioLab.
+The format uses lively conversation to explore a topic, specifically following the format of a podcast like RadioLab.
 The two co-hosts share a lot of information back and forth in an upbeat style.
 Their attitude is almost always enthusiastic toward the subject—they treat it like it’s the coolest, most interesting thing they’ve come across.
-This enthusiasm helps even the most mundane subjects come alive.
+They can hype up nearly anything—this enthusiasm helps even the most mundane subjects come alive.

 The ability to make boring subjects interesting makes it much easier to learn.
 Even if your prompt is nothing more than the words “poop fart” over and over, the hosts will find a way to make this interesting.
 If you actually listen to what the hosts find to say for 6 minutes about the “poop fart” text, it’s fascinating.
 They turn it into an exploration of repetition, of Rorschach in art, of modern art and assigning meaning where none might exist, and more.

-No matter what the topic, the hosts relate the ideas to their lives, use frequent analogies to simplify concepts, switch off who asks the questions and who provides the answers, and zero in on aspects that they can tease out in a conversation.
+No matter what the topic, the hosts follow similar patterns: they relate the ideas to their lives, use frequent analogies to simplify concepts, switch off who asks the questions and who provides the answers, and zero in on more controversial aspects that they can tease out in a conversation.
 It’s brilliant.

 Combining with other AI tools